atewari-bot/driving-coupon/README.md

 ![Image](/images/coffee_house_subplots.png)

 **Segment-wise Acceptance Trend:**
-* Sunny weather is most preferred day for accepting coffe house coupons
+* Sunny weather is most preferred day for accepting coffee house coupons
 * Female drivers tend to accept more coupons than male drivers.
 * Age range 21-26 tend to accept more coupons as compared to other age groups.
 * Drivers with bachelors degree or no degree are equally likly to accept coupons as compared to other education background drivers.